ulikunitz/xz/doc/LZMA2.md

 Uncompressed data is written into the dictionary.

-The unpacked size and packed size are given in big-endian byte order.
+The uncompressed size and compressed size are given in big-endian byte order.
 The values need to be incremented for the actual size.
-So a chunk with 1 byte unpacked data will store size 0 in the unpacked byte.
+So a chunk with 1 byte uncompressed data will store size 0 in the uncompressed bits and bytes.

 The properties byte provides the parameters pb, lc, lp using following
 formula: